Weightloss Influencer Shames People Who Don’t Work Out When They’re Ill, Gets A Reality Check

 More info: TikTok

-A woman recently made a video saying how having a cold and her period doesn’t stop her from working out
+A woman recently made a video saying that having a cold and her period doesn’t stop her from working out

 Image credits: Andres Ayrton / pexels (not the actual photo)